Updated: Jul 27

 TABLE 3: AI affected cases

-Table 3 explains that 60% of male respondents have noticed AI affected cases where only 43% of female have noticed.
+Table 3 explains that 60% of male respondents have noticed AI affected cases where only 43% of the female have noticed.

 TABLE 4: AI threats International Human Rights